Getting Started with IRB

 Simple Steps to IRB Success

 Make sure you have completed CITI training and your affiliation has been transferred to USU.
 All researchers who interact with participants or access their identifiable data must first be certified via CITI.
-Current CITI certification needs to be maintained for the duration of all human subjects research, and certification must be renewed every three years.
+CITI’s Human Research Curriculum certification needs to be maintained for the duration of all human subjects research, and must be renewed every three years in order to stay current.

-If you have completed training in the past, be sure to check that your CITI training is still up to date.
-If it has expired within the last year, be sure to take the Refresher Course.
-If your CITI Training has been expired for longer than a year, get started on the Basic Course by following the instructions on our Required Training page.
+If you have completed training in the past, check that your CITI training is still up to date.
+If it has expired within the last year, you can take the Refresher Course.
+If your CITI Training has expired for longer than a year, retake the Basic Course.

-Are you new faculty at USU, but still have some open Human Subjects Research protocols at your old institution?
-Unfortunately, there is no real way to transfer an IRB Approval.
+If you have open Human Subjects Research protocols at your old institution, there is no real way to transfer an IRB Approval.
 The role of PI on a human subjects research protocol must be maintained by someone at the institution which granted the approval.

-If you would like to remain the PI on your projects, you will need to submit the research project for review by the USU IRB.
-For more details on this process, jump to the Kuali Protocols section.
+If you would like to remain the PI on your projects, you will need to submit the research project to the USU IRB as a new protocol.
+For more details on this process, check out our About Kuali page.

 AAHRPP Accreditation